Italy

 • The main barrier to accessing the administrative procedure is that the Ministry of Interior interprets the 'residence' requirement in the law to mean 'lawful residence' and requires applicants to hold a residence permit and a birth certificate in order to access the procedure.
 There is no requirement to demonstrate lawful stay to access the judicial procedure.

 • There is no standardised procedure for cooperation or referral between the asylum procedure and the SDPs, though the authorities may inform a stateless person about the possibility to have their statelessness determined.
+There is ongoing advocacy from UNHCR and NGOs for a referral mechanism among relevant authorities.

 • In the administrative procedure, the burden of proof lies in practice with the applicant, whereas in the judicial procedure, it is shared, and the judge can use ex officio powers to assist the applicant if they are unable to provide evidence.
+A recent judgment of the Ordinary Court of Florence reaffirmed that the burden of proof on the applicant for statelessness status is mitigated and any gaps can be filled with the investigative powers of the judge, by requesting information from the authorities of the State of origin or the State to which a significant connection is detected.

 • The standard of proof is the same as in the asylum procedure following case law on this matter.